The Djin Wallet Review by Koala Gear

 Djin is another example of a wallet first seen on Kickstarter were back in 2017 Djin raised over half a million dollars in probably the greatest example of Crowdfunding success in any wallet I’ve personally ever seen.
 What made the Djin popular among investors is its unique take on how you access your cash, cards and the great range of functionality it has in a tiny compact design.

 Djin – owned by Koala Gear – are a company built on the idea of creating products that combine both beauty and practicality.
-They first came on the scene developing backpacks that were built on the idea and need to adapt to today’s urban lifestyle.
+They first came on the scene developing backpacks that were built on the idea and needed to adapt to today’s urban lifestyle.
 Since then they’ve continued to innovate and have a small range of products that are all beautiful in design.

 ‘We wanted you to experience DJIN like no other wallet before.
 When we came up with the idea of a concealed drawer, we knew we had it.
 This is for very small items that are valuable or precious, that you want to keep extra close.
 Use your imagination to see how it can work for you’.